facebook/ThreatExchange/doc/threat_exchange.md

 **Type: string**
 **Value:**

-*  The value of an ID attribute on an HTML or XHTML tag, e.g. 'user-name'.
+*  The value of an ID attribute on an HTML or XHTML tag that identifies malicious or injected markup.
+For example, 'my-injected-ad'.

 **Name: HTTP_REQUEST**
 **Type: string**